oxyno-zeta/s3-proxy/README.md

 This project exports Prometheus metrics.
 Here is an example of Prometheus dashboard that you can import as JSON file: [dashboard](docs/s3-proxy-dashboard.json).

+This dashboard has been done and tested on Grafana 7.0.

 ## Deployment

 ### Kubernetes - Helm